 USA and the UK

-A spouse visa is available for persons who are not EEA residents (someone who is not from the European Union or European Economic Area), are married to a British citizen and want to live in the UK with their spouse.
+A UK Spouse Visa is available for overseas nationals who are married to a British citizen and want to live in the UK with their spouse.
 This UK Spouse visa is initially valid for 30 months after which you can apply for a visa extension of another 30 months if you wish to continue living in the UK.

 Once someone has been living in the UK under Indefinite Leave to Remain (ILR) for 12 months, they will be eligible to apply for naturalization and become a British citizen.
 They will also become eligible to apply for a British passport.